-We stayed at: Hotel Alminar, tucked down a narrow pedestrianised street in the historic centre, a few minutes’ walk from the cathedral.
+We stayed at the Hotel Alminar, tucked down a narrow pedestrianised street in the historic centre, a few minutes’ walk from the cathedral.
 There are only 11 rooms, a couple of which have a balcony overlooking the Giralda, and a central shared patio.
 A continental breakfast is included as well as free tea and coffee in the breakfast room.
 Double rooms from £105 a night.

 This article contains affiliate links, where I get a small commission at no extra cost to you, thanks.